-(i) if its capital is fully foreign-owned, a bank is considered a direct foreign subsidiary; - (ii) if the majority of its capital is foreign-owned, a bank is considered a branch of a foreign bank; - (iii) if the majority of its capital is locally-owned, a bank is considered a local bank; and - (iv) if the majority of its capital is owned by the state, a bank is considered state-owned.
+- (i) if its capital is fully foreign-owned, a bank is considered a direct foreign subsidiary; - (ii) if the majority of its capital is foreign-owned, a bank is considered a branch of a foreign bank; - (iii) if the majority of its capital is locally-owned, a bank is considered a local bank; and - (iv) if the majority of its capital is owned by the state, a bank is considered state-owned.
 There is only one state-owned bank in Paraguay, the National Development Bank (Banco Nacional de Fomento the "BNF").

 Foreign capital continues to maintain a substantial presence in the Paraguayan banking sector.
 Foreign banks are allowed to set up branches in Paraguay with the authorization of the Central Bank.
 They enjoy the same operating privileges as domestic banks, but are also subject to the same obligations applicable to them under the Law No. 861/96.
 Branches of foreign banks are not required to have a board of directors; however, each branch must have at least two officers with full authority to operate such branches.
 In addition, branches of foreign banks are required to provide to the Central Bank letters of guarantee from their parent bank for all aspects of their foreign branch operations in Paraguay.
-As of November 30, 2023, direct foreign subsidiaries and banks with majority foreign participation held 47% of bank assets and 48.2% of deposits, while the majority locally-owned banks had 42.8% of assets and 41% of deposits.
+As of December 2024, direct foreign subsidiaries and banks with majority foreign participation held 42.8% of bank assets and 43.4% of deposits, while the majority locally -owned banks had 47.5% of assets and 46.2% of deposits.

-As of November 30, 2023, the four largest banks (three of them with majority foreign participation) controlled 61.5% of total bank assets; these were Sudameris Bank S.A.E.C.A.
-(17.9% of the total assets of the financial system), Banco Continental S.A.E.C.A.
-(16.6%) Banco Itaú Paraguay S.A.
-(16.3%), and Banco GNB Paraguay S.A.
-(10.7%).
+As of December 31, 2024, the four largest banks (three of them with majority foreign participation) controlled 58.8% of total bank assets; these were Banco Continental S.A.E.C.A.
+(17.7%), Sudameris Bank S.A.E.C.A.
+(16.4%), Banco Itaú Paraguay S.A.
+(14.8%), and Banco GNB Paraguay S.A.E.C.A.
+(9.9%).

 The BNF acts primarily as a first-tier development bank for the activities of the agricultural and manufacturing sectors, but also conducts regular commercial banking activities.
 In 2003, the government recapitalized the BNF and imposed limits on the loans granted by the bank, assigning it the role of assisting smalland medium-sized enterprises.
 In addition, Law No. 5800/17 enacted in 2017, which reforms its Organic Law, provided the BNF more independence and ability to operate on equal conditions as the private sector entities.
-As of November 30, 2023, the BNF held 10.3% of banking system assets and 10.8% of deposits.
+As of December 31, 2024, the BNF held 9.7% of banking system assets and 10.43% of deposits.

 Financial companies (empresas financieras) are also regulated by Law No. 861/96, as amended, and supervised by the Superintendence of Banks.
 Financial companies generally concentrate their operations on providing short-term loans and holding deposits, but are not allowed to offer current or checking accounts.
-As of November 30, 2023, financial companies were the third most important providers of loans and holders of deposits in the Paraguayan financial system, accounting for G.6,934 billion (approximately US\$934 million) in loans, and G. 6,073 billion (approximately US\$818 million) in deposits.
+As of December, 2024, financial companies were the third most important providers of loans and holders of deposits in the Paraguayan financial system, accounting for G.3,897 billion (approximately US\$ 498 million) in loans, and G.3,552 billion (approximately US\$ 454 million) in deposits.
 The Central Bank also supervises financial leasing companies, mutual funds, securitization companies and financial trusts.